DannyMExe/rag-package/README.md

-# LawFirm RAG Package
+# RAG Package

-A comprehensive Python package for legal document analysis and query generation using Retrieval-Augmented Generation (RAG) with local AI models.
+A comprehensive Python package for document analysis and query generation using Retrieval-Augmented Generation (RAG) with local AI models.
+Currently optimized for legal documents with support for Westlaw, LexisNexis, and Casetext query generation.

 ## Features